fishjam-dev/fishjam-docs/docs/getting_started/components/file.md

   See [API](../../for_developers/api_reference/rest_api#tag/room/operation/create_room)
   for more information.
 * The input file can be either audio or video
-* The video must be encoded in raw H264 at 30 frames per second.
+* The video must be encoded in raw H264.
+The framerate can be specified through `framerate` option.
+  If not specified 30 is set as a default.
   You can convert the video using the following ffmpeg command:
   `ffmpeg -i input_video -filter:v fps=30 -vcodec libx264 output.h264`
 * The audio must be monophonic, encoded in OPUS and encapsulated in Ogg container.